 Region: Region B/2

 Studio: Metro-Goldwyn-Mayer / Warner Home Video

-Andrew's Blu-ray Review: The creation of ‘2001: A SPACE ODYSSEY’ was as big an epic as the sci-fi film itself.
+Andrew's Blu-ray Review: The creation of ‘2001: A SPACE ODYSSEY’ was a big epic sci-fi film.
 Employing teams of professionals in every field from space flight to food services, Stanley Kubrick set out to make what he simply described as a "good science fiction film."
-His first step was to contact famed author Arthur C. Clarke, and over the next four years the two men crafted a "fictionalized science lesson" which was to be a coming of age of the entire human race.
+Stanley Kubrick first step was to contact famed author Sir Arthur C. Clarke, and over the next four years the two men crafted a "fictionalized science lesson" which was to be a coming of age of the entire human race.

 Director Stanley Kubrick's work is totally profound, visionary and astounding film and a tremendous visual experience.
 This epic film contained more spectacular imagery, about what space looked like, and special effects than verbal dialogue.
-Viewers are left to experience the non-verbal, mystical vastness of the film, and to subjectively reach into their own subconscious and into the film's pure imagery to speculate about its meaning.
+Viewers are left to experience the non-verbal, mystical vastness of space and time with this film, and to subjectively reach into their own subconscious and into the film's pure imagery to speculate about its meaning.
 Many consider the masterpiece bewildering, boring, slow-moving or annoying, but are still inspired by its story of how man is dwarfed by technology and space.

 The first spoken word is almost a half hour into the film, and there's less than 40 minutes of dialogue in the entire film.
 Much of the film is in dead silence, accurately depicting the absence of sound in space, or with the sound of human breathing within a spacesuit.
 Stanley Kubrick's sci-fi experiment intended to present its story almost purely with visual imagery and auditory signals with very little communicative human.
 All scenes in the film have dialogue, music or silence, but never both together.